-The Mines Rescue Station was built in 1932-3 and was designed by Bradshawe, Gass and Hope of Bolton for the Lancashire and Cheshire Coal owners.
+The Mines Rescue Station was built in 1932 to 1933 and was designed by Bradshawe, Gass and Hope of Bolton for the Lancashire and Cheshire Coal owners.
 The building consists of a two storey section fronting on to Ellenbrook Road reducing to single storey at the rear.
 The front section contained a vehicle garage, kitchen, shower rooms, laboratory, oxygen and equipment storage areas on the ground floor and offices, board room together with an aviary (in which canaries were bred) on the first floor.
 The single storey rear section contained training galleries with observation halls.
 Minor additions to the rear of the building were made at a later stage primarily for vehicle garaging.

 The training galleries and observation halls